Committee on Jewish Law and Standards: Process

-When more than one position is validated, a congregation's rabbi functions as its mara de-atra (local authority), adopting for their congregation the position he or she considers most compelling.
+When more than one position is validated, a congregation's rabbi functions as its mara de-atra (local authority), adopting for their congregation the position they consider most compelling.
 As Aaron Mackler states:

 "The positions authorized by the Committee offer important guidance for Conservative Jews and others.
 Still, each Conservative rabbi has the authority to make halakhic judgments.
-Eash rabbi formulates decisions about numerous issues not discussed explicitly by the Committee, relying on other halakhic sources and his or her own judgment.
+Each rabbi formulates decisions about numerous issues not discussed explicitly by the Committee, relying on other halakhic sources and his or her own judgment.
 For issues the Committee has addressed, each rabbi may choose among various positions endorsed by the Committee, or may even find a different position best mandated by halakhah."

-Gordon Tucker has argued that RA members should give "extraordinary weight" to CJLS decisions, while remaining free to disagree with then:
+Gordon Tucker has argued that RA members should give "extraordinary weight" to CJLS decisions, while remaining free to disagree with them:

 Because it is a body that seeks to coalesce judgment around particular halakhic opinions, and not simply to give voice to individually held positions, it is right and proper that six members of the CJLS be required to define an authoritative position.
 Because it is a body that is ultimately here to provide service and guidance to Rabbinical Assembly members, it is also right and proper that authoritative opinions not be categorized by the number of votes they received, and that they not be binding on Rabbinical Assembly members in a coercive sense, but rather only in the sense that we are bound by our covenant to one another to give extraordinary weight to CJLS responsa in reaching our own legal decisions.
 Should an RA member choose, upon study and consideration, not to follow any CJLS position on a given matter, he or she would thus be unable to claim any authority or backing for that position from the CJLS, a "sanction" which in some circumstances could be substantial, in others not.

-While responsa are not enforceable on rabbis, there are a few standards of rabbinic practice which are enforced by the RA.
+While responsa are not enforceable on rabbis, there are a few standards of rabbinic practice that are enforced by the RA.
 Willful violations of these standards have led to resignations or expulsions from membership of the Rabbinical Assembly (RA).
 At present, three standards of rabbinic practice have been issued, containing four rules: